-Second to your venue, your photographer is often one of the single biggest expenses attached to your “I do”s.
-In fact, your wedding photographer will sometimes nab a larger proportion of your budget than even your dress!
+Your big day will be brimming with Kodak moment so it’s important you find yourself the best wedding photographer to capture them.
+Second to your venue, your photographer is often one of the single biggest expenses of your big day.
+In fact, your wedding photographer may take up a larger proportion of your budget than your dress.

-One of our real couple’s once wisely told us that you should invest in your photographer, dress and rings, as these are what live on after your wedding day.
-Your photos will keep your day, and all those amazing emotions, alive.
-The right photos will have you teary eyed, make your heart flutter, and give you that warm, loved-up glow.
+We firmly believe you should invest in your photographer, dress and rings, as these are what live on after your wedding day.
+Your photos will keep your day and all those amazing memories alive.
+The right photos will have you teary-eyed and give you that warm, loved-up glow.

 It’s also a given, then, that choosing your photographer is a big deal, and we’re here to help you get it just right.